madskristensen/MarkSite/README.md

 __keywords__: A comma separated list of keywords
 __slug__: A Slug is what the URL should be

+#### Screenshots/animated GIFs

+To maintain a consistent look to all the screenshots/animated GIFs, please adhere to these Visual Studio settings:

+__Font__: 12pt Consolas
+__Theme__: Light

+Also, please make sure to have a ~5 pixel padding when making an animated GIF from one of the editors, so the things you show aren't located all the way at the edges of the image, but about 5 pixels from the top and left.

+The padding rule only applies to screenshots/animated GIFs taken inside the editors.

 #### Validation

 To help make sure that each pull request meets the requirements of the metadata,